 We hike back to the car, drive to the Holderness campus, and sneak into the dining room in time for breakfast.
 We discuss our plan for the day: another bowl of cereal for me and a cup of coffee for him, a five-hour drive south, a couple of showers, and then again, distance—although, now, a little less.

-LEARN MORE: ON BILL’S TRAIL
+FURTHER READING: ON BILL’S TRAIL

-Author’s note: This article was made possible with the help of the AMC Library & Archives, a resource tying our present to our past.
+The preceding article was made possible with the help of the AMC Library & Archives, a resource tying our present to our past.
 The following excerpt comes from a 1958 trip report, one of many Bill Biddle wrote for AMC’s journal, Appalachia.

 On the weekend of February 1–2, the first AMC mountain-leadership trip attempted to climb one of the northern peaks of the Presidential Range.
 Although we failed to reach our goal, we count the trip as a success in teaching us much about winter traveling and climbing during a period of unusually rigorous conditions in the mountains.

 Our goal was Mt.
 Adams via Crag Camp by the direct route—with no frills like King Ravine….
 The weather on Saturday was clear and moderately cold.
 A large coastal storm had just brushed Boston the night before, but the temperatures up north were no lower than 15 to 20 degrees, depending upon elevation.
 The summits were of course colder, but still not intolerably cold or windy….